5jt/Tatin/docs/source/maintenance.md

 ### Maintenance folder

-!!! danger "Never replace the maintenance folder."
+!!! danger "Never replace the Maintenance Folder"

     The folder `maintenance/` documents changes made to the packages: you don’t want to lose this.